Cloud vending software for smart machines, retrofits, and mixed fleets.

 Operators needed one operating layer across smart machines, legacy cabinets, branded deployments, and newer machine-side experiences.
 OEMs needed a platform they could brand.
 Regulated deployments needed workflow discipline instead of vague software claims.

-VendingTracker exists to solve those problems in one cloud-managed system.
+VendingTracker exists to solve those problems in one cloud-managed system, with an Android OS-based machine layer selected for responsiveness, always-on operation, and touchscreen use.

 2,000+ machines